Glossary term

 In practice, this can support account aggregation, payment initiation, or other financial-service features built on shared access.

-Open banking matters because it can change competition, portability, and product design in financial services.
+Open banking can change competition, portability, and product design in financial services.
 It may help consumers compare products more easily, connect accounts across providers, or use tools that depend on account-level data.
 It also raises questions around privacy, consent, liability, and security.
 That mix of opportunity and risk is what makes the concept important.

 Open Banking Versus Fintech